kryvchenko/Kryvchenko/README.md

 # Hi, my name is Oleksandr Kryvchenko
 _________________
-## As a passionate test automation specialist, I bring both my extensive web development skills and practical experience in functional and non-functional testing.
+## As a passionate test automation specialist, I bring both my extensive web development skills and practical experience in functional and non-functional testing, including security testing and performance testing.
 My expertise in using evaluation tools and defect-tracking systems has allowed me to deliver high-quality software products.
 I have a solid understanding of Software Development and Software Testing Life Cycles.
 My ability to effectively respond to changing work processes within Agile methodologies sets me apart as a flexible and adaptable team player.

 ## In addition to my technical skills, I have honed my interpersonal and problem-solving skills through my previous work experiences in hospitality and sales.
 I am known for my excellent planning and organizational abilities, and my ability to effectively prioritize and manage multiple tasks.
 Whether working independently or as part of a team, I am committed to delivering results and exceeding expectations.
 _________________